US Cash Products-Harbor gasoline up on tightening supply

 362,000 bpd refinery in Wood River, Illinois.

-On the Gulf Coast, M3 gasoline differentials ended the day 0.75 cent lower than Tuesday's settlement at 4.75 cents over November NYMEX RBOB as trading focused on a new five-day lifting cycle on the Colonial Pipeline.
+On the Gulf Coast, M3 gasoline differentials were seen about a 1.50 cents per gallon lower than Tuesday's settlement at 4.00 cents over November NYMEX RBOB as trading focused on a new five 536870913 761553273

 Gulf Coast gasoline stocks slipped by 725,000 barrels, while Midwest stocks gained 394,000 barrels, the EIA said.